Eobsv/Eobsv/README.md

 - 👋 Hi, I’m @Eobsv, graduated Mechatronic student with focus on software development.
 I'm programming on a daily basis since 2016.
 My first program was a website when I was twelve years old.
-Right now I am focused on developing different projects within Flutter and Python.
+Right now I am focused on developing different projects within Python and Flutter.
 - 👀 I’m interested in new technologies, IT, brainteasers, almost all sort of games, crime stories and lately drums 🥁.

 - 🌱 I’m currently learning: